andy-guttridge/tails-up/README.md

 ## Testing

 - The use of a sticky header combined with a 'long' page divided into sections meant that while the navigation links to each section functioned correctly, the heading for each section was obscured underneath the header.
+- Testing of the media queries for the responsive design revealed potential issues with content spilling across the hero image for very narrow screen sizes (below about 315px width).

 ### Validator Testing